heitorherzog/tech-test-ps/README.md

 - The program should be written using **test driven development**, following the red, green, refactor steps.
 - Please use one or more **design patterns** when developing your solution.
 This is your oportunity to show your skills, use it well.
+- Don't sacrifice TDD to complete the solution, this will result in a fail.
+- We don't mind if the solution is incomplete, we are only interested in seeing your approach.
+- We are looking for the solution to be well factored and to adhere to the **SOLID** principles.

+# Gitlab

 - Fork the project on gitlab.
 - Add @dreamdevio ( **Reporter** access ) as a member of your fork.
 You can easily do that on https://gitlab.com/`your-user`/tech-test-ps/settings/members.